Does Klarna Affect Your Credit Score?

 Yes—as of June 1, 2022, Klarna has reported users’ payments to two of the UK’s major credit bureaus, Experian and TransUnion.
 This comes as the Buy Now, Pay Later industry is facing intensifying scrutiny from consumer advocates.

-For now, your Klarna payment information is reported to Experian and TransUnion and is included in your credit report.
-However, that doesn’t directly impact your credit score.
-Experian and TransUnion are yet to incorporate Klarna payment information into users’ credit scores.
-This will change soon.
+This means that your Klarna payment information is reported to Experian and TransUnion and is included in your credit report.

-When Klarna began reporting user payments to Experian, Experian said it would take about 12-18 months for this information to start being incorporated into credit scores.
-This means that if you’ve been using Klarna or another BNPL provider that reports to a credit reference agency, it could start impacting your credit score as early as June 2023.
+Yes, Klarna can help build your credit score*.
+When Klarna began reporting user payments to Experian in June 2022, Experian said it would take about 12-18 months for this information to start being incorporated into credit scores.
+This means that if you’ve been using Klarna or another BNPL provider that reports to a credit reference agency, it could have started impacting your credit score as early as June 2024.

 Additionally, you could seriously damage your credit score if you miss multiple payments for Klarna.
-If that happens, a default could be reported on your credit file.
+Not only are missed payments detrimental to your credit score, missing multiple payments could lead to a default being reported on your credit file.
 This is a disastrous blow to your credit score and credit report, and can make it even harder to qualify for credit products for the next six years.

 FAQs About Klarna, BNPL, and How They Impact Your Credit